slingr-stack/slingr-docs/content/en/extensions/migrations/legacy_service_migration_for_apps.md

 1. Once inside, go, according to the App navigation panel, to: **Extensions -> Services** .

-_Note: as an important improvement, it is no longer necessary to Deploy each endpoint to be able to access the services.
-If you have an endpoint that connects to an external system you can use the Deploy of a single specialized service._
+_Note: as an important improvement, it is no longer necessary to have an especific instance deployed to access an external service.
+If all your endpoints made http request you can replace them with just one http service.

 Here we are going to create the service "http" (only if it doesn't exist, you don't need more than one) which allows us to centralize all the calls that use this protocol and use this single component to make external calls.